ckeditor/ckeditor5/docs/builds/guides/overview.md

 {@img assets/img/editor-balloon.png 789 Screenshot of a balloon toolbar editor.}

 To try it out online, check the {@link examples/builds/balloon-editor balloon editor example}.
-Jump to {@link builds/guides/quick-start#balloon-editor quick start} to start using it.
+Jump to {@link builds/guides/quick-start#balloon-editor Quick start} to start using it.

 ### Document editor